codscino/GIGANTES_master_thesis/README.md

 ## 📌 Abstract

-This repository contains the MATLAB software developed for the Master's Thesis **["High-Fidelity Illumination Modelling and N-Body Trajectory Optimisation for Enceladus Surface Groundtrack Design"](LINK_TO_PDF_HERE)**, conducted within the framework of the **European Space Agency’s (ESA) GIGANTES project** under the supervision of Prof. J.P.
+This repository contains the MATLAB software developed for the Master's Thesis **["High-Fidelity Illumination Modelling and N-Body Trajectory Optimisation for Enceladus Surface Groundtrack Design"](pics/thesis.pdf)**, conducted within the framework of the **European Space Agency's (ESA) GIGANTES project** under the supervision of Prof. J.P.
 Sanchez-Cuartielles at ISAE SUPAERO.

-This codebase contributes to the broader [GIGANTES repository](LINK_TO_MAIN_REPO_HERE).
-The specific algorithms and tools developed for this thesis are located within the `refinements_development` directory.
+This work extends the [GIGANTES repository](https://github.com/MacPau/GIGANTES-Repo) (see the README for a detailed description of the project aims and features).
+The thesis-specific algorithms and tools are located in the `refinements_development` directory.

 ### Context
 Preliminary interplanetary mission design often relies on the linked-conics model, a computationally efficient but simplified approximation.
 However, this model faces significant limitations when transitioning to high-fidelity analysis, particularly for complex tours of Saturn's moons.